 Accessing the gradebook

-1. Access the gradebook from your course homepage by clicking the Grades link in the Course Administration block or clicking on This Course>Grades from the top menu navigation bar.
+1. Access the gradebook from your course homepage by clicking the Gradebook setup link in the Course Administration block or clicking on This Course>Grades from the top menu navigation bar.

-2. The default view for instructors is the “Grader report” which displays students as rows and graded items as columns.
+- The default view when accessing the gradebook from This course>Grades is the “Grader report,” which displays students as rows and graded items as columns.
 Clicking the Turn editing on in the top right corner will allow you to quickly edit any student’s grade for any assignment.

 3. The “Overview report” is only relevant for students and displays a student’s grades for all Moodle courses that he/she is enrolled in.

 4. The “User Report” is the default view for students and displays a specific student’s grades for each graded item in the course.